Journals and Peer-reviewed Series

 The Vermont Connection (College of Education and Social Services)

 Welcome to The Vermont Connection (TVC)!
 TVC is the official organization of all current students in the Higher Education and Student Affairs Administration graduate program at the University of Vermont.
-TVC consists of the two current HESA cohorts, known as the Full Board, and the Executive board, a seven-member board elected each year by the Full Board of the previous volume.
+TVC consists of all current HESA students, known as the Full Board, and the Executive Board, an eight-member board elected each year by the Full Board.
 The goals and objectives of TVC are in line with HESA historical traditions and regularly adjust to fulfill the needs of its membership.

 TVC’s first priority is to publish a scholarly, peer-reviewed journal of high integrity, addressing the student affairs profession and the field of higher education.
 This journal has been a tradition of the HESA program for over three decades.
 Learn more at About The Vermont Connection.